Do you have a shaded area in your yard where nothing seems to grow?

-So if you are looking for a shaded ground cover then this might be what you’ve wanted.
-This plant is literally like getting two for the price of one.
+So if you are looking for a shaded ground cover then this might be what you’re looking for.
+This plant is like getting two for the price of one.

 I love Hostas.
 I grow them all over the place around my house.
-The reason is because they will grow just about anywhere and require basically now work.
+The reason is because they will grow just about anywhere and require very little work.

 Most impatiens are grown as annuals, but they also have a perennial option as well.
 The kicker with these plants is that most people grow the annual kind of impatiens so they can be enjoyed during the summer.
-The perennial option only thrives during the winter in the United States.
+The perennial option only thrives during the winter in the US.